shenghaowang/VitaScreen/README.md

 # VitaScreen

+VitaScreen is a prototype solution designed to predict the risk of diabetes using a combination of health indicators and socioeconomic factors.
+It leverages patient data to enable early risk assessment and support preventive healthcare strategies.

 ---

 ## 🚀 Features

-- ✅ Diabetic risk prediction with tree based model and CNN
+- ✅ Diabetes risk prediction with tree based model and CNN
-- ✅ Transforming tabular data into 2D image data using IGTD and NCTD algorithms
+- ✅ Transforming tabular data into 2D images using IGTD and NCTD algorithms
 - ✅ Reproducible experiment on the CDC benchmark datasets
 - ✅ Early stopping, checkpointing, and runtime logging